BA/BS in Interdisciplinary Studies

 Degree Requirements

-The Interdisciplinary Studies (IDS) major offers two options: Option 1, a flexible and individualized program of study based on academic and career interests in one of eight areas of emphasis (Arts, Business, Health, Humanities, Organizational Leadership, Social and Behavioral Sciences, Technology, or Women's Studies); and Option 2, an Applied Entrepreneurship option that allows students who have earned an Associate of Applied Science or Occupational Technology Degree to apply approved technical coursework toward their overall degree requirements.
+The Interdisciplinary Studies (IDS) major offers a flexible and individualized program of study based on academic and career interests in one or two areas of emphasis.
+Students may choose from emphases in Arts, Business, Health, Humanities, Organizational Leadership, Public Safety, Social and Behavioral Sciences, Technology, Applied Educational Studies (Non-Licensure), and Applied Entrepreneurship (AAS or AOT degree required).
+Note: The Applied Entrepreneurship emphasis allows students who have earned an Associate of Applied Science or Occupational Technology Degree to apply approved technical coursework toward their overall degree requirements.
+A description of each emphasis may be found here: areas of emphasis

 Note: We realize this is a lot of information to sort through!
 Feel free to reach out to us directly to discuss how we can customize a program of study to meet your needs today.
 Contact Ms. Heather Stancil at hstancil@una.edu / 256.765.5003.